 Convolutional Network- ConvNet

-Convnets are neural networks that share their parameters across space.
-An image can be represented as a flat pancake has width height red, green, and blue channeldepth is 3.
-Now imagine taking a small patch of this image and running a tiny neural network on it, with say, K outputs.
-Now let's slide (like painting it with a brush) a little neural network across the image without changing the weights.
+Convnets are neural networks that share their parameters/weights across space.
+An image can be represented as a flat pancake that has width, height and depth or number of channel (for RGB- having red, green, and blue channel the depth is 3, whereas for grayscale the depth is 1).
+Now let’s slide a tiny neural network having K outputs across the image without changing the weights.